Delavay's Tree Peony

 Hardiness Zone: 6b

 A beautiful peony for the garden, with bold flowers in a rich red with prominent yellow stamens, great as an accent in the garden or massed in borders; unlike perennial peonies, remember not to prune this variety

 Delavay's Tree Peony features bold lightly-scented scarlet flowers with yellow centers at the ends of the branches from mid to late spring, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
-It has green foliage with red veins throughout the season.
+It has green foliage with red veins.
 The narrow compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Delavay's Tree Peony is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.